Matthew Segal: ATTN

-Combating Anti-Semitism
+Combating antisemitism

-As part of his work with ATTN:, Jewish Insider reported that Segal had “devoted significant resources to combating antisemitism.”
-He served as an Executive Producer of “The Hate We Can’t Forget: A Holocaust Memorial Special” and “Undeniable: The Truth To Remember,” two primetime specials that aired on Paramount platforms around International Holocaust Remembrance Day in 2022.
+As part of his work with ATTN:, Jewish Insider reported that Segal had "devoted significant resources to combating antisemitism."
+He served as an executive producer of The Hate We Can't Forget: A Holocaust Memorial Special and Undeniable: The Truth To Remember, two primetime specials that aired on Paramount platforms around International Holocaust Remembrance Day in 2022.
 In 2023, ATTN: produced a video featuring U.S. Secretary of State Antony Blinken in partnership with the State Department and the World Jewish Congress marking YomHashoah that received over 2 million views.
-The company also produced a video with the World Jewish Congress, the Anti-Defamation League, and the International Holocaust Remembrance Alliance that explores the roots of anti-Semitism and how it is defined today.
+The company also produced a video with the World Jewish Congress, the Anti-Defamation League, and the International Holocaust Remembrance Alliance that explores the roots of antisemitism and how it is defined today.
 President Biden appointed him to the Holocaust Memorial Council Board of Trustees in January 2025.

-Public Appearances
+Public appearances

 Segal was a contributor to ABC News and has been featured on CBS News, C-SPAN, MSNBC, Fox, CNN and HBO's Real Time with Bill Maher.
 He delivered the keynote address for the USC Iovine and Young Academy's second commencement ceremony in 2019.